'Your Vote Will Be Counted': Pennsylvania Suburban Counties Ready For 'Daunting' Processing Of Mail-In, Absentee Ballots

 WEST CHESTER, Pa.
-(CBS) — Counties in Pennsylvania are getting ready to count the hundreds of thousands of mail-in and absentee ballots ahead of Tuesday’s election.
+(CBS) — Counties in Pennsylvania are getting ready to count the hundreds of thousands of mail-in and absentee ballots Tuesday.
 The number of visits by both the Trump and Biden campaigns suggests Pennsylvania is still very much in play as both sides try to reach undecided voters.

 Meanwhile, in Chester County, ballot processing will start at 7 a.m.
 Tuesday.
 While many ballots have already been cast, the candidates believe they can still get their message to the undecideds.